squinkylabs/SqHarmony/docs/harmonyII.md

 **Enable**: there are six transposers in Harmony II.
 They are only active if enabled.
 If you want to output a three note chord, for example, enable three of them.

 **Transpose Degrees**: This is the main control for each transposer.
 This sets by how many scale degrees each transposer will transpose.
-So, to transpose by a thirds, set this to +2 (since a third is up two scale degrees from the root).
+So, to transpose by a third, set this to +2 (since a third is up two scale degrees from the root).

 **Transpose Octave**: Each transposer will transpose by the number of octaves entered, plus the number of degrees.
 So, in a diatonic scale, one octave and four degrees will transpose up an  octave and a fifth.